kashfifahim/CrossComputeTutorials/Chapter-3-Using-Batch-Configuratin-To-Vary-Values-For-Input-Variables/README.md

         configuration:
           path: datasets/batches.csv

-A quick recap of what is going on with our ```batches``` configuration.
+Before we continue, let us get a quick recap of what is going on with our ```batches``` configuration.

 The first folder, which we configured in the last tutorial, genrally serves as a reference for the automation.
 Now in the second folder we are configuring it so that the ```automation``` now has access to more input variables.
-Key point is that the ```input variables``` are still the same kind as configured earlier in the first folder.
+Key point is that the ```input variables``` are still configured as earlier.
 The only difference is in the second cofiguration will automate and yield more results rather than one.

 With our ```automate.yml``` now configured with the updated ```batches``` configuration, we can go ahead and run the automation.